zradke/PromiseZ/README.md

 * A bound promise will not respond to `keepWithResult:` or `breakWithReason:` unless the result/reason is the exact object which the binding promise was resolved with.

 ##Testing
 This library/class/framework was unit tested using [Kiwi](https://github.com/allending/Kiwi/).
-If you would like to run the tests yourself, simply clone this repo and in Xcode change the scheme to 'PromiseZ-iOS' and do `Product/Test` or `CMD+U`.
+If you would like to run the tests yourself, simply clone this repo and in Xcode change the scheme to `PromiseZ-iOS` or `PromiseZ-OSX` and from the top menu select `Product/Test` or use the shortcut `CMD+U`.